XIADENGMA/Poe_Bot_Crawler/README.md

 - Bot list is saved in the `output/json/` directory
 - Bot details are saved in the `output/bots/` directory
 - HTML dashboard is saved in the `output/result/history/` directory
+- Timeline visualization is saved in the `output/result/timeline/` directory
 - Most recent HTML dashboard is available as `output/result/index.html`
+- Most recent timeline visualization is available as `output/result/timeline.html`

 ## Automated Updates